And because it tastes so good!

 Don’t worry though; there is no evidence that you need to stuff yourself with these foods to ensure the proper omega balance.
 Most whole plant foods have sufficient amounts of essential fats, so over your day you will be able to consume the appropriate about needed.

-Taking a DHA/EPA micro-algae oil (vegan alternative to fish oil – without the mercury and other potential toxins that are found in fish oil) supplement will cover all of your bases.
+Taking a DHA/EPA micro-algae oil (I take Complement, you can use ‘Hookedonplants’ for 10$ off), a vegan alternative to fish oil (without the mercury and other potential toxins that are found in fish oil) will cover all of your bases.

 Head over to Dr. Gregor to learn about fighting inflammation in your bod.